Design icons: passementerie

 Nick Alexander

-Author of Perfectly Ordinary People, From Something Old, The Road to Zoe, You Then Me Now, Things We Never Said, The Bottle of Tears, The Other Son, The Photographer's Wife, The Half-Life of Hannah, the 50 Reasons Series.
+Author of A Little Bit of Sunshine, Where Do We Go From Here?, The Imperfection of Us, Perfectly Ordinary People, From Something Old, The Road to Zoe, You Then Me Now, Things We Never Said, The Bottle of Tears, The Other Son, The Photographer's Wife, The Half-Life of Hannah, the 50 Reasons Series.
 And more...

-Dr David T Evans, OBE NTF PFHEA RN(T)
+Dr David T Evans, OBE NTF PFHEA QN

 Sexual health matters!
 It really does!